JeeWeetje/iot-workshop/TheThingsNetwork.md

 ![alt tag](img/msft/Picture02-build-the-hardware.png)

-Follow the workshop facilitator connect the sensors.
+Follow the workshop facilitator connecting the sensors.
 A few important things:

 - The passive infrared sensor (PIR) VCC pin is connected to the `5v` pin on the The Things Uno
 - The passive infrared sensor (PIR) SIG pin is connected to the digital pin `2` (third pin in the pin header) on the The Things Uno